For the benefit of attorneys attempting to schedule mediations:

 Mr. Goldman has been certified as a circuit court mediator by the Florida Supreme Court.
 Oftentimes as you know, having a mediator experienced and familiar with the type of dispute being mediated can be the difference between the case resolving itself under favorable terms, or even resolving itself at all.
 We are more than happy to mediate cases, both court-ordered and pre-suit, at virtually any location agreed upon by the parties.
 For further information regarding mediation services, scheduling, and fees, please contact Sherri O’Connell.

-$400.00 per hour, divided equally, between all three parties and payable at the conclusion of mediation
+$500.00 per hour, divided equally between all parties and payable at the conclusion of mediation

 $50.00 per hour, divided equally, if outside Charlotte County, Florida